sm/sm/README.md

-# Bash Delectable Scripting Management (BDSM) Framework
+# Bash Delectable Scripting Modules (BDSM) Framework

-The Bash Delectable Scripting Management Framework is a... scripting framework with a devops focus (go figure)!
+The BDSM Framework is a... scripting management framework, with modules (go figure)!

 # Goal